Coinbase IPO: how to buy Coinbase shares

 Coinbase shares: the basics

-We don’t currently know much about the Coinbase initial public offering (IPO).
-What we do know, is that the company submitted a draft registration document with the US Securities and Exchange Commission (SEC) on 17 December 2020.
+We don’t currently know much about the Coinbase IPO.
+What we do know, is that the company submitted a draft registration document with the US Securities and Exchange Commission (SEC) on 17 December, 2020.

 This document is currently confidential and we won’t know the exact details of the IPO – like the exchange the company is going to list on or its target share price – until it has successfully completed its registration with the SEC.